tblume1992/ThymeBoost_old/README.md

 positive:  Whether the output should be contrained to be >= 0.

 min_samples: The minumum number of samples to consider a split.
 Too low will allow the model to cheat at the beginning and end of the series.
+I recommend putting in between 1 and 2 times the number of data points in your smallest seasonal cycle.
+So far daily data your smallest cycle would be weekly, so make min_samples between 7 and 14.
+For weekly data your smallest cycle would be a month, so I recommend between 4 and 8 for min_samples.